pgMemento/pgMemento/README.md

 A brief introduction about the different SQL files:
 * `DDL_LOG.sql` enables logging of schema changes (DDL statements)
 * `LOG_UTIL.sql` provides some helper functions for handling the audited information
-* `REVERT.sql` contains procedures to rollback changes of a certain transaction and
+* `REVERT.sql` procedures to rollback changes of a certain transaction and
+* `SCHEMA.sql` contains the database schema of pgMemento
 * `SCHEMA_MANAGEMENT.sql` includes functions to define constraints in the schema where tables have been restored
-* `SETUP.sql` contains DDL scripts for tables and basic setup functions
+* `SETUP.sql` basic setup functions to make tables ready for DML changes
 * `VERSIONING.sql` is necessary to restore past tuple/table/database states

 Run the `INSTALL_PGMEMENTO.sql` script with the psql client of PostgreSQL.
 Now a new schema will appear in your database called `pgmemento`.
 As of version 0.4 the `pgmemento` schema consist of 5 log tables and 2 view:

 * `TABLE audit_column_log`: Stores information about columns of audited tables (DDL log target)
 * `TABLE audit_table_log`: Stores information about audited tables (DDL log target)